What Is a Good GMAT Score?

 Analytical Writing Assessment 0 to 6 Based on an average of two scores assigned by two readers, and reported in increments of 0.5 points.

-How to Figure Out Your Range
+How to Figure Out Your GMAT Range

+As mentioned above, the full GMAT range goes from 200 to 800.
 Though a score of 700 or more puts you in more competitive standing, what functions as a good score is relative.
 In other words, a good score for you is the one that helps you get into the program of your choice and advance your career goals.

-Students interested in attending a top B-school will generally need a high score.
-For example, 2019 incoming full-time MBA students at Stanford University had average GMAT scores of 734.
-However, if you’re interested in a less competitive program, you may only need a score in the 500 to 600 range.
+• Students interested in attending a top B-school will generally need a high score.
+For example, 2025 incoming full-time MBA students at Stanford University had average GMAT scores of 738.

-For example, someone aiming to be CEO of a Fortune 500 company, may want to attend a top-rated school.
-But those planning to lead a smaller business might pursue a less competitive program.
+• For example, someone aiming to be CEO of a Fortune 500 company, may want to attend a top-rated school.

 To figure out just how competitive your scores need to be, research the programs you’re interested in.
-Some schools will post the average GMAT score of their students.
-It can also help to reach out to school admissions, alumni, and current students to find out what factors have a big impact on admissions.
+Some schools will post the average GMAT score of their students, which can help you see what you likely need.

 Researching Average Scores

-Schools are looking at a student’s complete application to determine whether they’ll be a good fit.
 However, you can certainly get a better idea of the types of students your target schools are admitting by researching average GMAT scores.

-Be aware that total score isn’t the only thing that schools look at, and the weight given to each of the five scoring sections on the test may vary from school to school.
+Keep this in mind: The total score isn’t the only thing that schools look at, and the weight given to each of the five scoring sections on the test may vary from school to school.

 Knowing the average scores of your target program can help you understand how competitive your score needs to be.